 Or connect both computers directly using a Thunderbolt, FireWire, or Ethernet cable.

-Or connect the new Mac to a Time Capsule or external drive that has a Time Machine backup of your old Mac.
+Or connect the new Mac to a Time Capsule or external drive with a Time Machine backup of your old Mac.

-With the exception of Wi-Fi, none of the options works well when you need the USB-C port to connect the external hard drive or Ethernet cable (via an adapter) or USB-C to USB-C but the MacBook battery needs to be charged.
-I had planned on using Migration Assitant to transfer my son's account from the family iMac to his new MacBook.
+Except for WWiFinone of the options works well when you need the USB-C port to connect the external hard drive or Ethernet cable (via an adapter) or USB-C to USB-C, but the MacBook battery needs to be charged.
+I planned to use Migration Assitant to transfer my son's account from the family iMac to his new MacBook.
 The MacBook only has one USB-C port.
 The 2013 iMac has USB 3.0 and Thunderbolt ports.
 It seemed to be the most practical migration path was to use a USB-C to Ethernet adapter.
 I picked one up at the Apple Store in the Quaker Bridge Mall.
-When I explained what it was for, the Apple genius tried to convince that I did not need an adapter.
+When I explained what it was for, the Apple genius tried to convince me that I did not need an adapter.
 He told me to use a backup from Time Machine.
-I tried to explain that I would still need an adapter since my 2013 iMac did not have USB-C. Apple doesn’t sell those adapters.
+I tried to explain that I still needed an adapter since my 2013 iMac did not have USB-C. Apple doesn't sell USB Type-B to USB Type-C adapters.

-I didn't have any problems connecting the two Macs via the Ethernet cable but before I could start the MacBook complained that the battery was low and I needed to charge it before Migration Assitant could continue.
+I didn't have any problems connecting the two Macs via the Ethernet cable, but the MacBook complained that the battery was low before I could start.
+I needed to charge it before Migration Assistant could continue.
 That meant that I could no longer use the USB-C to Ethernet adapter.
-I could either wait to do the migration after the battery was charged or I could use the ONE AND ONLY USB-C port to charge the MacBook and do the migration over Wi-Fi.
-Sigh.
+I could either wait to migrate until after I charged the battery or use the ONLY USB-C port to charge the MacBook and do the migration over WiFi.

 I think the only option is to buy a $150 USB-C dock so that my son can charge the MacBook while he connects an external hard drive for use with Time Machine backup.
 Backing up to an external hard drive is the practical thing to do.

-NOTE: In case you think this is a case of sour grapes consider this: Apple is offering back-to-school bundles that include a MacBook and Beats headphones.
-The Beats uses a USB to USB-mini cable.
+In case you think this is a case of sour grapes, consider this.
+Apple is offering back-to-school bundles that include a MacBook and Beats headphones.
+The Beats uses a USB Type-B to USB-mini cable.
 You can't charge your Beats via a MacBook.
 The iPhone is offered with a USB to Lightning cable.
 You can't charge your iPhone via a MacBook.
 What the f**k is Jonny Ive thinking!

 Earphones do NOT work for me.
 Regardless of brand I, and all the members of my household find them uncomfortable.
 I can’t wear them for more than a few minutes.
 The Apple EarBuds/EarPods were particularly painful to wear.
 My ear canal always needed a message right after an extended listening session.
 With each new iPhone purchase, we leave the earphones in the box.
 Everyone in the house has a set of over the ear headphones.